 5 Things to Do in Glacier National Park on Memorial Day Weekend

-#1 Get High: Bike the Going to the Sun Road
+#1 Bike the Going to the Sun Road

-The Going to the Sun Road is still closed to vehicle traffic in its alpine sections.
+Up high, the Going to the Sun Road is closed to vehicle traffic.
 Perfect.
-Because the quintessential local Glacier National Park on Memorial Day Weekend experience is to bicycle it.
+Because the quintessential Glacier-on-Memorial Day Weekend experience is bicycling.
 Pedaling a bike up the nearly empty, quiet, Going-to-the-Sun Road is nothing short of spectacular.
 As you breathe in the fresh alpine air and watch waterfalls cascade off the mountains, you might catch a glimpse of a new moose or elk calf crossing a greening meadow.
 You might see harlequin ducks, mergansers, eagles, mountain goats, and even bears.
 Please give all of these critters their space, and remember to carry bear spray on your bike.

-#2 Get Thrilled: Raft the Middle Fork of the Flathead River
+#2 Raft the Middle Fork of the Flathead River

 You haven’t lived until you’ve rolled down the dusty North Fork Road in search of a huckleberry bear claw, chocolate chip cookies, and savory scones.
 As every local knows, if you hang a right off the North Fork Road into Polebridge, you come across a few random buildings, backed up to an amazing view of the wild, secluded North Fork area of Glacier National Park.
 One of those buildings — all of which are off the grid — is home to the most amazing bakery you’ve ever set sweet tooth in.
 Load up on the goods, and then check out #4.